-Hi my name is Caroline and this is my blog.
-I like to say I am FIRO (Financially Independent Retirement Optional) aspiring to FFRO (Financially Free Retirement Optional)!
+Hi my name is Caroline and I am the proud owner of this blog.
+I am FIRO (Financially Independent Retirement Optional) aspiring to be FFRO (Financially Free Retirement Optional)!
+I enjoy working and plan to keep at it until I no longer have the desire to.
 What else can I say?

 Blog Name – Money Scrap???